 We have found our angled cabinetry to be super comfortable as a backrest, and we have even taken to calling it "the couch."

 We have a full-size, 10-inch, innerspring mattress in our van.
 While a lot of van conversion use smaller or thinner foam mattresses, we think foam mattresses are dreadfully hot to sleep on.
-We’ve seen some pretty uncomfortable looking beds in other conversions that are some Tetris arrangements of cushions taken from benches in the van.
+We’ve seen some pretty uncomfortable looking beds in other conversions that are some Tetris arrangement of cushions taken from benches in the van.
 We also already had this mattress, so we didn't want to spend the money to replace a perfectly functional mattress.

 The design we landed on has two removable platforms that rest on two rails on either side.
 On one side the rail is attached directly to the metal rib in the wall of the van.
 On the other side the rail is a 2x2 attached to our cabinetry.
-This rail is supported by the 3 legs of the cabinetry.
+This rail is supported by the three legs of the cabinetry.

 On the other side the rail is attached directly to the metal rib in the wall of the van.
 These rails are made from three large pieces of aluminum angle.
 The angle rod that we chose was 1/8-inch thick, 1-1/2 inch wide, and 48 inches long.
 We used a reciprocating saw to cut the aluminum angle to three lengths of about 16 inches.

 The ribs of the Sprinter have large holes that are pretty much evenly spaced along their length.
 We were able to fish bolts and washers in behind the rib and through these holes, so that we didn't have to drill extra holes in our van wall.
 We then drilled corresponding holes into the aluminum angle.
 We put the bolts through these holes in the aluminum angle and then fastened each piece with washers and nuts.
 If you are going this route, it's critical to use bolts rather than just something such as sheet metal screws.
-A rivet or a plus nut could be used if you don't have conveniently accessible holes in your van ribs.
+A rivet or a plus nut could be used if you don't have conveniently accessible holes for bolts in your van ribs.

 We attached 2x4s to the other sides of the platform that rested on the rails.
 These boards raise the platforms to the correct height (31 inches) so that our bikes would fit underneath (with the seats and front wheels removed).
 The 2x4s also provide some extra structure to the plywood.

 One of the best features of these bed platforms is that they are removable.
 This meant that throughout the rest of the van build we could take them out so that we could stand up inside the van through the entire build.
 We were also able to haul lumber, a countertop, flooring, and other large materials for the build.
-Even with the van finished, we could still take them and our mattress out and haul a couch if we wanted to lend a hand to a friend.
+Even with the van finished, we could still take the platform and our mattress out and haul a couch if we wanted to lend a hand to a friend.

 Bike and Gear Underbed Storage